joshkitt/cloud-certification/aws/aws-csaa.md

 - Can utilize NAT for private subnets
 - Enables a connection to your own datacenter
 - Can connect to others
+- VPC Endpoint - can add a private endpoint between services to keep traffic in the VPC and not over the public internet
     - Supports private connections to many AWS services (VPC endpoints)
+    - Types
+        - __Gateway VPC Endpoint - for DynamoDB and S3 only__
+        - Interface VPC Endpoint - for other services
 - Security Groups - (stateful) applied to services, used as a firewall
 - Network Access Control Lists - (stateless) - more like a traditional firewall
     - Only associated with subnets (not services)
 - Private gateways
-- VPC Endpoint - can add a private endpoint between services to keep traffic in the VPC and not over the public internet

 - Virtual Private Network (VPN)
 - Elastic IPs - static IP address that won't change that can be assigned to services.
 Can scale (elastic)
 - Internet Gateways - Elastic scalable gateway to the internet